madarasibalazs/Projects/rock_paper_scissors/README.md

 * The browser is updated to the latest version.
 * JavaScript is enabled in your browser.

-If there is any problem, please create an issue and I will check it out as soon as I can.
+If there are any problems, please create an issue and I will check it out as soon as I can.

 ## Authors